 An IT specialist will definitely ask about the costs of supporting your system.
 How reliable and secure is it?

 And this isn't particularly easy to keep track of all the then, but necessary.
 So it might even turn out that you'll have to create multiple personas for each of the decision-makers.

-As you can see, knowing the difference between these two types of personas is crucial for many reasons.
+As you can see, knowing the difference between buyer and user personas is crucial for many reasons.
 And identifying goals, expectations, as well as motivations and pain points, may give you quite a few insights regarding what features you should focus on.

 - Buyer personas aren't necessarily users, but they can be.

 - User personas focus on details such as ease of use.

 - Buyer personas are more interested in higher-level goals.